 As briefly mentioned above inbound marketing is a type of methodology, focused on a strategy that outlines precise steps and best practices.
-Based on a way of attracting and converting consumers organically, inbound marketing is fuelled by personalisation, helping marketers understand how to deliver the message to their consumer in the most effective manner.
+Based on a way of attracting and converting consumers organically, inbound marketing is fuelled by personalization, helping marketers understand how to deliver the message to their consumers in the most effective manner.

 Now let’s shift the focus to digital marketing.
 Digital marketing is the umbrella term used for any form of marketing done online, but this does not entail a strategy.
-It refers to a compilation of short term tactics a business can use to reach their consumers.
-Examples of this would be social media campaigns, PPC campaigns (Pay-Per-Click) and SEO (Search Engine Optimisation) efforts.
+It refers to a compilation of short-term tactics a business can use to reach its consumers.
+Examples of this would be social media campaigns, PPC campaigns (Pay-Per-Click) and SEO (Search Engine Optimization) efforts.

 Digital marketing can be seen as a component of inbound marketing as it offers the tools companies can use to complement the overall marketing strategy by increasing traffic, brand recognition and overall online awareness.

-Tailored content will help you capture information of the users who have shown interest in your offering.
-Relevant landing pages, email campaigns, calls-to-actions and lead magnets are all ways in which your digital marketing tactics can help you create a bullet proof strategy, focused on delivering long term results through increased conversions rates and qualified leads.
+Tailored content will help you capture information about the users who have shown interest in your offering.
+Relevant landing pages, email campaigns, calls-to-actions, and lead magnets are all ways in which your digital marketing tactics can help you create a bulletproof strategy, focused on delivering long-term results through increased conversion rates and qualified leads.

-Whether you choose to focus on stand-alone tactics or would like to focus on stable and reliable long term results will depend on your overall goals.
-For short term branding growth, digital marketing is your best bet with minimal direction to follow.
-However, to nurture a meaningful growth, higher conversion rate and better leads, inbound marketing is the way to guarantee substantial results in the long run.
+Whether you choose to focus on stand-alone tactics or would like to focus on stable and reliable long-term results will depend on your overall goals.
+For short-term branding growth, digital marketing is your best bet with minimal direction to follow.
+However, to nurture meaningful growth, higher conversion rate, and better leads, inbound marketing is the way to guarantee substantial results in the long run.

 Don’t stop here!
 Now that you have learned all about inbound and digital marketing why not take your marketing to the next level?